Tay Walker, Chief Executive Officer

 Ms. Walker has been a public health leader and a women’s health advocate for over 24 years.
 She holds a bachelor’s degree and a master’s degree in public health, and she is working on her doctorate degree in psychology.
 She is a member of the American Public Health Association, the National Society for Public Health Education, and Delta Sigma Theta Sorority, Inc.

-Ms. Walker has previously worked as a President/CEO at a women’s health center that provided access to critical reproductive health care services in Ocean County.
-In addition, she held positions as an Executive Director at a licensed adoption agency in Camden County, as a Deputy State Registrar for the New Jersey Department of Health, and as an Early Childhood & Health Services Administrator at Camden County Head Start.
+Ms. Walker has previously worked as a President/CEO at a federally funded health center that provided access to critical reproductive health care services in Ocean County.
+In addition, she held positions as an Executive Director at a licensed adoption agency in Camden County, as a Deputy State Registrar for the New Jersey Department of Health, and as an Early Childhood & Health Services Administrator at Camden County Head Start in Camden City.

 Throughout her career, Ms. Walker has successfully maneuvered the delicate balance between the dedication to mission, the need for bold entrepreneurial initiatives, and the application of sound business management.

 Ms. Walker has experience managing the day-to-day operations of multi-site, multi-million-dollar programs with various funding streams.
 She has significant experience working as an integrated member of senior leadership teams for several federally qualified health centers (FQHCs) in multi-cultural neighborhoods that were plagued by high-rates of infant mortality, teen fertility, unintended pregnancies, sexual assault, intimate partner violence, substance abuse, and chronic health conditions.
 She has experience working with communities of color, LGBTQ communities, ethnic and religious communities, people with multiple disabilities, and immigrant communities.

 In bringing her experience and commitment to the YWCA Princeton, Ms. Walker is aiming to raise the organization’s profile, and to re-energizing the Princeton community around the YW’s mission of eliminating racism, empowering women and ensuring the wellbeing of children and youth in Mercer County.
-She is looking forward to working with the dynamic members of the Board of Directors, and her team of dedicated professionals to strengthen and build new strategic alliances.
+Ms. Walker is committed to working with the dynamic members of the Board of Directors, and her team of dedicated professionals to strengthen and build new strategic community alliances.
 Ms. Walker is committed to racial justice, and women’s rights.